Rome in One Day: Vatican & Colosseum with Real Skip the Line (8.30am)

 * Please note that you are responsible for reaching the Colosseum after your Vatican visit.

 - Child ticket valid for children of 3-7 years of age

 - Free for children from 0-2 years of age

 - The meeting point is at 8.15am in Piazza Risorgimento at Bar L'Ottagono.
 At the meeting point you will find our assistants in pink bibs with the I LOVE ROME logo.

 - You are personally responsible to arrive to the different meeting points.

-- Till March 31st: the Colosseum meeting point is at 1.45pm at the Arch of Constantine - look for our staff with our logo "I love Rome".
+- From November 1st till March 31st: the Colosseum meeting point is at 1.45pm at the Arch of Constantine - look for our staff with our logo "I love Rome".